The Lingua Franca

 Do the Chinese Lie?
 That Depends…

 Out in my neck of the woods, it is not uncommon to hear a businessperson from a Western country, following a disappointing episode with a Chinese supplier, say something like: “They’re all a bunch of liars!”
-Some of my own clients talk about Chinese suppliers they’ve chosen to partner with using language I can’t repeat on a family site.
 Of course, they’re not all bad.
 Part of the problem is very different definitions of what constitutes ethical and honest behavior between the Chinese and the Western world (Note: I’d include the Japanese in the group of people who don’t understand Chinese “lying”).

 In short, for most Chinese people, lying is not really lying.
 What we in the West would consider to be a bald-faced lie, a person in greater China might think of as a courtesy, a convenience, or a smart tactic, none of which are immoral.
 In fact, lying to achieve some business or social aim, and getting away with it, is considered to be a sign of intelligence and social skill among many Chinese.